john-hawkins/texturizer/docs/source/introduction.rst

 Limitations
 ***********

-- The vast majority of these features are managed via RegEx patterns.
-This allows you to extend or change the behaviour.
-But it limits you to preefined features.
+- The majority of the features are achieved via RegEx patterns.
+This makes the features fast to calculate and easily extensible.
+But it is a very manual process.
+- Currently the package supports English only.
+But this could be changed by swapping out the word patterns and dictionaries, and introducing alternative SpacY language models.